Street Theatre Actor

 What is Street Theatre?

-Street theatre is a tradition that people watch around the world where audiences are as diverse and different as cosmopolitan London and remote rural India.
-It reaches even people who have never been to a regular theatre.
-Street theatre actors perform for anyone passing by with time to stop and watch them, and there is no entrance free.
-The genre is not 'outdoor theatre', where an indoor performance is entirely transferred with props, lighting and all to an outdoor arena, such as an amphitheatre, set aside for an audience to pay a fee for admission.
-Nor do merely acrobats, jugglers and fire-eaters dominate a street theatre.
+Street theatre is a tradition that people watch around the world.
+Audiences are as diverse and different as cosmopolitan London and remote rural India.
+Street theatre reaches even people who have never been to a regular theatre.
+The actors perform for anyone passing by with time to stop and watch them, and there is no entrance free.
+The genre is not 'outdoor theatre', whereby an indoor performance is entirely transferred to an outdoor arena, with props and lighting, for an audience to pay an admission fee, such as at an amphitheatre.
+Nor do mere acrobats, jugglers and fire-eaters dominate a street theatre.

 Your Street Theatre

-Your audiences are largely composed of passers-by.
+As street theatre performers your audiences are largely composed of passers-by.
 They have not come prepared to watch a play and are preoccupied with other things, which imposes a limitation on keeping your plays short.
-Furthermore, as street theatre actors your performing group is peripatetic, so you use minimal costumes and simple portable stage props.
+Furthermore, your performing group is peripatetic, so you use minimal costumes and simple portable stage props.
 At a performance you could start off by singing or playing a loud instrument to attract people.
 When a sufficient number of onlookers have gathered around, you can begin.
-In the bustle and hubbub of a busy street you will have to be loud and larger than life and may employ humour, slapstick, song and lively dance to keep the attention of mixed crowds.
+In the bustle and hubbub of a busy street you will have to be loud and larger than life and may employ humour, slapstick, song and lively dance to keep the attention of your crowd of onlookers.

-Decide to perform independently or in conjunction with the campaigns of other animal rights groups.
-Either way deliver your message with more certainty by handing out literature about yourselves, your aims and your plays, and at the end of each play by holding a public discussion questioning its purpose (see The 'Y', below).
-With many street plays under your belt you may be in a good position to organise workshops to teach the art of street performance to other aspiring street theatre actors.
+Decide to perform independently or in association with the activism of other animal rights groups.
+Hand out literature about yourselves, your aims and your plays.
+At the end of your performance hold a public discussion questioning your play’s purpose.
+With many street plays under your belt you could organise workshops to teach the art of street performance to aspiring street theatre actors.

-for the Y. The play raises moral, social and scientific questions inherent in using animals in medical research.
-It poses fundamental questions like whether you are right to put your kin above the lives of animals.
-The play is intended for students aged 14 plus as part of their science, drama and religious education curricula.
-The Y have staged the play for thousands of school children nationally and have performed it for audiences at the annual Edinburgh Festival.
+for the Y. The play raises moral, social and scientific questions inherent in using animals in medical research and poses fundamental questions like whether you are right to put your kin above the lives of animals.
+The play was intended for students aged 14 plus as part of their education curricula and the Y staged the play for thousands of school children nationally.
 Interestingly, Every Breath

-has received funding by a number of organisations and backing from all sides of the animal experimentation debate.
+received funding by a number of organisations and backing from all sides of the animal experiment debate.

 What You Need